Hosting and bandwidth provided by MacAce.net.

 Connectivity on these models can be quite different, particularly from different years.
 However, they all include Wi-Fi, Bluetooth, USB ports, and a headphone jack.
 Recent and current models all have an SDXC-capable SD card slot, too.

 In general, though, the 13-Inch Retina Display models have more advanced connectivity, specifically two Thunderbolt or Thunderbolt 2 ports and an HDMI port.
 The "regular" MacBook Pro has some useful "legacy" connectivity -- Gigabit Ethernet and Firewire "800" support -- in addition to a single Thunderbolt port on current and recent models.
-Recent and current MacBook Air models also have a single Thunderbolt port but none have Gigabit Ethernet or Firewire "800" capabilities.
+Recent and current MacBook Air models also have a single Thunderbolt or Thunderbolt 2 port but none have Gigabit Ethernet or Firewire "800" capabilities.

 Just as the site has for many years, EveryMac.com has carefully hand documented unique identifiers for each of the dozens of different models -- such as the Model Number, EMC Number, Model Identifier, and more.

 However, for the purpose of general identification for a less technical Q&A, it is suitable to note that the 13-Inch Retina Display MacBook Pro models have no name on the display bezel (and instead are identified as "MacBook Pro" only on the bottom), the 13-Inch "regular" MacBook Pro models have "MacBook Pro" on the display bezel (and have an internal optical drive on the right hand side), and the 13-Inch MacBook Air models likewise all have "MacBook Air" on the display bezel.

 However, if you are trying to buy one of these models on the used market, more specific identification details are quite necessary.

 EveryMac.com's Ultimate Mac Lookup feature -- as well as the EveryMac app -- can identify exact systems using the Model Number, EMC Number, and Model Identifier mentioned above as well as the Serial Number.